OiBoii/Interactive-Lab-Hub/Lab4/readme.md

 0 to 1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have** (hint: where might you look to find this sort of thing)?
-How many are you The

 The Arduino could map the input voltage (0 to 3.3V / 5V) to integers between 0-1023.
 2^*10*=1024, which requires a 0-bit analog to digital converter.
 This information could be found on the spec sheet.

 The serial monitor currently shows values between 0-512.
 Hence, there are 9 ADCs in use.